raspberrypilearning/club-mentoring/en/step_5.md

 ## Culturally responsive mentoring

 This mentoring approach emphasises the benefits of diversity and inclusivity.
-It acknowledges that a mentors and creators background can impact their sense of belonging, their relationship with others, and their approach to learning.
+It acknowledges that a mentors, or creators, background can impact their sense of belonging, their relationship with others, and their approach to learning.

 --- task ---
 **Watch** this short video on culturally responsive mentoring.